iamsiva11/Big-Notebook-of-MachineLearning/README.md

 ---

-### Path 1 - Short guide.
+### ML professional path

 From zero(any background, not necessarily CS) to ML professional.
 I hope this serves as a reference for people who know ML and want to brush up few areas.

-### Path 2 - Long guide.
+### ML rockstar path

 From ML professional - ML rockstar(ML engineer to ML rockstar) ( I'm currently on this path :) )

-Please, feel free to make any contributions to make this better.
+Please feel free to make any contributions to make this better.

 ---